-In Italy, many events related to pop culture and folk traditions are spectacular and engaging for all participants.
-Let's discover the best ones!
+In Italy there are many events related to folk culture and traditions, spectacular and engaging for all.
+Let's discover the best Italian folk events!

-Carnival is a very popular celebration in the Peninsula.
+Let's start this journey discovering folk events in Italy with the Carnival, a very popular and colorful celebration over the Peninsula.
 It is an opportunity to enjoy the city with colour and fun, wearing traditional clothes that often symbolise traditional events.
 In Ivrea, Piedmont, the carnival coincides with the famous 'Battle of the Oranges' between the city's contrade (districts in medieval Italian).

 The inhabitants of the four contrade of Ivrea wear the typical colours of their township and, as they ride through the streets of the town on floats, throw large oranges at each other as if they were water balloons, which inevitably also hit the spectators walking through the streets.